chizzletaz/MSP2-TriviaQuiz/README.md

 - The practice selection page is now a modal.
 - Only the Challenge and the Practice page have the settings for music and sound.
 - The option for toggling between light and dark mode has been omitted and added as a feature left to implement.
-- There is no modal pop up after each level.

 ## **Service Level**